NexusUltra11/ETB_Performance-Pro/readme.md

 - ✅ **100% Multiplayer Compatible**
   This mod does **not** alter core gameplay or break online sync.

+⚠️ **IMPORTANT**: For maximum performance boost during multiplayer, **every player must install the mod**.
+    If only one player uses it, you might still see performance limitations due to how assets and levels are synced across players.
 ---

 ## 📦 Installation